Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Method

 where $\epsilon$ ensures numerical stability.
 We then project $\Delta O$ onto the subspace orthogonal to $u$:

-This operation removes components parallel to the text-only path, isolating the visually grounded correction.
+This operation removes the component of $\Delta O$ parallel to the text-only path, yielding a guidance update that is less influenced by the text-only direction.
 The final guided output is

-This purified correction amplifies the visual contribution while preventing runaway drift along the textual direction, improving the stability of guidance at higher $\gamma$.
-We apply this correction at every decoding step across all self-attention layers used by ACG, and the full procedure is summarized in Algorithm~\ref{alg:acg}.
+This correction strengthens the contrastive update while reducing drift along the textual direction, improving the stability of guidance at higher $\gamma$.
+We apply this correction at every decoding step across all self-attention layers used by ACG, and summarize the full procedure in Algorithm~\ref{alg:acg}.